Weakly coupled Hamilton-Jacobi systems without monotonicity condition: A first step: Introduction and main results

-Now we define an important constant When $\chi$ is small, the coupling is thought to be weak. \end{remark}
+Now we define an important constant When $\chi$ is small, the coupling is thought to be weak.

 Throughout this paper, we call \textbf{(I)} the conditions (H1)(H2)(H4)(H5)(H7), and \textbf{(D)} the conditions (H1)(H2)(H3)(H4)(H6)(H7).
-It is worth to mention that, when $H_i(x,p,u_i,u_j)$ is increasing in $u_i$, the convexity assumption (H3) is not needed, see Remark \ref{rem3} below.
+It is worth mentioning that, when $H_i(x,p,u_i,u_j)$ is increasing in $u_i$, the convexity assumption (H3) is not needed, see Remark \ref{rem3} below.

 \begin{result} The system (\ref{E}) has viscosity solutions if each $H_i(x,p,u_i,u_j)$ satisfies either the condition (I) or the condition (D), and $\chi<1$. \end{result}